November 18, 2015

-Ask your horse to back up lightly and willingly with the halter.
+Ask your horse to back up lightly and willingly with the halter for a positive horse-showing experience.

 Backing your horse is a common maneuver in showmanship classes, so it’s important to do it correctly and seemingly effortlessly.